 15. Crombie Coat

 Strictly speaking, a Crombie coat is a coat from the British brand Crombie.
-However, over time, the name has come to represent any design that resembles Crombie’s iconic three-quarter length overcoats.
+However, over time, the name has come to represent any design that resembles Crombie’s iconic three-quarter-length overcoats.
 Typically made of wool and often featuring a velvet collar in a contrasting colour, these coats appear smart and stylish.
-As such, they make an excellent option for both business and formal occasions.
+As such, they make an excellent option for both business casual and formal occasions.

 SUBSCRIBE TO OUR NEWSLETTER